apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 ![Ad Hoc HTTP Invocation](../../screenshots/basic-use/ad-hoc-http-invocation.png)

 ## New UI
 A new UI, still under development, is available as a preview.
 Check the `Open New UI (WIP)` item in the ATB system tray menu.
-Here is a sample screenshot (for [JMS Test Step](/docs/en/jms-test-step)):
+Here is a sample screenshot:

 ![New UI Glance](../../screenshots/new-ui-glance.png)